 Positional vertigo is short for benign paroxysmal positional vertigo.
-This is the most common form of vertigo.
+This is the most common cause of false sense of spinning.
 So how come we don't hear about it more often?
 When most people say vertigo, they're actually talking about positional vertigo.
 They leave off the word positional because this is the most common form.

 If you find that everything is spinning around you from the moment you open your eyes, positional vertigo is the likely culprit.
-Hopefully, you just slept wrong, and vertigo should pass quickly.
+Hopefully, you just slept wrong, and the spinning sensation should pass quickly.
 Be careful not to get up too fast.

 About 1 in 3 people over the age of 40 will get vertigo.
-Don’t confuse that for meaning vertigo is a natural part of aging.
+However, this does not mean that it is a natural part of aging.
 And don’t think you have to be resigned to getting vertigo just because you are over 40.

 While most people just have on ear causing vertigo, positional vertigo has been known to stem from an issue in both ears.
 When this is the case, you can expect bouts to be more severe and frequent.
 While most cases of positional vertigo only last a few seconds to a few minutes, bilateral positional vertigo attacks may last a little longer.

 You don’t have to turn your head to the side for positional vertigo to begin.
 It can also be related to other movements.
 For example, laying down may trigger an attack.
 The good news is that at least you are unlikely to fall once you are already laying down.
 Bending over is a far more dangerous trigger.
 You may think you are about to pick something up from the ground and suddenly end up down there next to whatever you were reaching for.

 Even if you have only experienced vertigo twice, you may get a diagnosis of positional vertigo.
 On the other hand, it is still important to see your doctor to ensure that the underlying cause of the vertigo is not cardiovascular in nature.
 In some cases, spinning sensation can be the sign of a serious health condition, so it is better to be safe than sorry.